Spica-Vir/Spica-Vir.github.io/_posts/2022-10-05-How to use Imperial College Research Data Store (RDS).md

 ## On lab servers

+1. Open the Dolphin file manager.
+From the left column, select 'Remote-Network'.
+2. From the panel that appears, click on 'Shared Folders (SMB)'.
+3. Click on 'smb:' on the top of the panel and open the address line.
+In the address line, enter the path to your RDS folder: `smb://rds.imperial.ac.uk/RDS/user/${USER}/home` (This commands leads to your home directory on CX1).
+4. In the popup window, enter your username with the domain, i.e., `${USER}@ic.ac.uk` and your college account password.

+The account management software that comes with OpenSUSE (KDE Wallet) will popup the window with auto-filled credentials every time you access the shared folder.
+Use KWallet Manager to modify your information.

 ## On Windows machines

 1. Connect to Imperial VPN.
 For instructions of setting it up, refer to [this step-by-step guide](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/remote-access/virtual-private-network-vpn/).
 Note that according to tests on Win10 Pro, connection by Open VPN is not needed.